georgelza/DataPipeline-MQTT_Fluss_Prometheus/devlab0/README.md

 ### Variables and Variables and Variables...

 There is sadly no easy way to do this as this is not a small stack, of a single product.

+- This blog is dependant on the MQTT source connector, as such first navigate to [MQTT-Flink-Source-connector](https://github.com/georgelza/MQTT-Flink-Source-connector), download and build.
+- Then copy the mqtt* jar files located in <root>/mqtt-job/target and <root>/mqtt-source/target to this projects <root>/devlab0/conf/flink/lib/flink dorectory.
+Ok, Now we can continue

 - Start by going into `conf` directory and see the various files there.